NsquaredLab/MyoVerse/README.md

     cd MyoVerse
     ```
 2.  **Install uv:** If you don't have it yet, install `uv`.
 Follow the instructions on the [uv GitHub page](https://github.com/astral-sh/uv).
-3.  **Set up Virtual Environment & Install Dependencies:** Use `uv` to create and sync your virtual environment with the project's dependencies.
+3.  **Set up Virtual Environment & Install Dependencies:** Simply run:
     ```bash
     uv sync --group dev
     ```

-4.  **Install PyTorch with GPU:** After syncing other dependencies, install PyTorch.
-    *   **For Windows:** Visit the [PyTorch installation guide](https://pytorch.org/get-started/locally/) and select the appropriate options (Stable, Windows, Pip, Python, your CUDA version).
-Use `uv` to run the install command, for example:
-        ```bash
-        # Example for CUDA 12.6 - Get the correct command from PyTorch website!
-        uv pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126 --upgrade
-        ```
-    *   **For Linux:** Pytorch GPU is already installed by MyoVerse.
+> [!NOTE]
+> The project is configured to automatically install:
+> - On Linux: Standard PyTorch with CUDA from PyPI
+> - On Windows: PyTorch with CUDA 12.4 support from the PyTorch custom index

 ## What is what?
 This project uses the following structure: